-It is standard that Spanish listed companies have, in addition to a managing director holding delegated powers from the board, an executive committee with similar powers that in practice works as a reduced board.
+It is standard that in addition to a managing director holding delegated powers from the board, Spanish listed companies have an executive committee with similar powers that in practice works as a reduced board.
 In some companies, the function of the executive committee is to hold meetings more regularly than the board (weekly or fortnightly), while the board as a whole meets with a reduced frequency (once a month).
-The Unified Code recommends notwithstanding that the board is kept fully informed of the discussions and decisions adopted by the executive committee and that the structure, in terms of the qualification of directors (independent, proprietary and executive) of this committee, replicates that of the board.
+The Unified Code recommends notwithstanding that the board is kept fully informed of the discussions and decisions adopted by the executive committee and that the structure, in terms of the qualification of directors (independent, proprietary and executive) of this committee replicates that of the board.

-In addition, boards of directors must create a compulsory audit committee, formed by members of the board (a majority of whom must be external directors), and upon recommendation of the Unified Code presided over by an independent director.
+In addition, the law requires that an audit committee be created within the board, formed by members of the board (a majority of whom must be external directors) and, upon recommendation of the Unified Code, presided over by an independent director.
 At least one of its members must have accounting or auditing knowledge.
 The role of the audit committee is mainly of an advisory nature and refers to the supervision of auditing practices, the relationship with external and internal auditors, devoting special attention to the independence of external auditors, the oversight of risk management policies and the review of the financial information that the company has to make public.